Optare Delta

-The Optare Delta was a single-deck bus body manufactured by Optare between 1990 and 1999 on the DAF SB220 chassis.
+The Optare Delta is a single-deck bus body manufactured by Optare between 1990 and 1999 on the DAF SB220 chassis.
 The Delta was Optare's first full-size transit bus body, with the company having previously built minibus bodies on Volkwagen LT55 and Mercedes-Benz 811D chassis.
 The Delta was succeeded by the Optare Excel from 1995 onwards, with production of the Delta body ceasing in 1999.

 Design

 First announced in early 1988, the Optare Delta was formally launched as the first body for the UK market to be fitted to the DAF SB220 chassis in June 1988.
 The Delta bodywork featured a distinctive sloping one-piece windscreen with a separately mounted destination display, as well as gasket glazed tinted windows in the passenger cabin, and was constructed with an Alusuisse bolted aluminium frame, which Optare had gained the exclusive rights to use in Great Britain.
 At a length of 11.6 m, the Delta was marketed to three configurations: as a standard city bus, carrying 53 seated and 24 standing passengers, or to either city or intercity specification with 47 passengers seated hard plastic seats.

 The Delta was powered by a DAF LC1160 11.6 l turbocharged six-cylinder engine, and it could be optioned with either ZF Ecomat 4HP500 or 5HP500 automatic gearbox.
 The Delta's front suspension could "kneel", allowing the 310 mm entrance step to lower to a height of 200 mm, while air springs and a centrally mounted steering column, unusual for British buses at the time, were also provided.

 Production of the Delta eventually ceased in 1999, around the time the second-generation low-floor Optare Excel began entering production.